 - CMEVA midsole foam offers the highest level of cushioning of all the Hoka brand shoes

 - Lug-covered outsole for added traction and grip

 The bottom line here is that Hoka knows how to make a comfortable shoe.
 They have gone against the minimalist fad and doubled down on the pillow-soft midsole.
 The meta rocker construction propels the foot forward and improves the overall gait of the runner.
-These shoes are expensive, but the added durability in the upper, midsole, and outsole help justify the cost, as do the cushioning and stability features.
+These shoes are expensive, but the added durability in the upper, the midsole, and the outsole help justify the cost, as do the cushioning and stability features.
 Runners who love a comfortable shoe and are looking for more support and stability fell in love with these road and trail running shoes.